Step by Step (1946 film): Plot

 Fleeing for their lives, Evelyn and Johnny end up at a motel run by Capt.
 Caleb Simpson and gain his trust.
 Unbeknownst to them, the enemy agents are also staying at the motel in another cabin.
 Evelyn and Johnny track down the chauffeur and try to get information about the list from him.
 The chauffeur is about to admit his role in admitting the enemy agents into the house to Evelyn and Johnny, when one of the enemy agents shoots him through an open window.
 The enemy agents make a quick get-away, and Capt.
 Simpson helps Evelyn and Johnny escape from the police.

 The enemy agents connect Johnny, Bazuka and the borrowed clothes.
 The spies decide the list must be in the jacket and then discover Evelyn and Johnny's hiding place at the motel.
 Johnny tells them he disposed of the jacket in the sea.
 The enemy agents knock out Johnny and Evelyn.
 After finding the jacket in the back of Johnny's car, and the list in the jacket lining, the enemy agents plan to dispose of Evelyn and Johnny.
 They drive off with Johnny in the trunk and Evelyn wrapped up in the back seat.
 The police arrive and search the motel.
 They find a letter Johnny had dictated to the Senator taken down in shorthand by Evelyn explaining true situation.
 Captain Simpson helps them believe Johnny’s explanation by mentioning fresh fish discarded by the enemy agents which could not have been caught in the salt water ocean.

 When the fleeing agents are stopped at a police barricade, a cry from Evelyn, who has regained consciousness, alerts the police officer.
 The enemy agents shoot the police officer; and drive on, knocking over the barricade.
 From the trunk, Johnny signals SOS with the tail lights in Morse code continuously.

-Arriving at a dock, the enemy agents plan to scuttle one boat to drown an unconscious Evelyn and Johnny aboard, while leaving in an arriving boat with other agents who had been waiting off shore.
+Arriving at a dock, the enemy agents plan to scuttle a boat to drown an unconscious Evelyn and Johnny aboard, while leaving in an arriving boat with other agents who had been waiting off shore.
 At the boathouse, Johnny breaks loose and fights with the two male enemy agents and Evelyn takes care of the female agent.
 The police arrive with Captain Simpson to place all the enemy agents under arrest after a gun battle.
 The police explain that Johnny’s taillight SOS helped locate them.